SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: Introduction and Motivation

+Recent defenses that address this challenge can be broadly categorized into three groups based on the stage at which interventions are applied: (a) \emph{alignment-stage defenses}, which intervene during the initial safety alignment process \citep{huang2024vaccineperturbationawarealignmentlarge, rosati2024representationnoisingdefencemechanism}, (b) \emph{fine-tuning-stage defenses}, which modify the training procedure during domain adaptation \citep{bianchi2024safetytunedllamaslessonsimproving, qi2024safetyalignmentjusttokens, huang2024lisa}, and (c) \emph{post-fine-tuning-stage defenses}, which attempt to restore safety after fine-tuning has completed \citep{bhardwaj2024languagemodelshomersimpson, hsu2025safelorasilverlining}.
+An overview of corresponding recent works is provided in \refapp{sec:A_related_work}.

+However, many defenses rely on custom alignment or complex fine-tuning algorithms that are difficult to integrate with standard open-source libraries and demand specialized expertise, thereby hindering practical adoption.
+Moreover, simpler defenses that avoid such custom training often compromise task performance in favor of safety.
+Motivated by these practical challenges, we ask: \emph{How can practitioners retain task utility while improving safety, without relying on custom algorithms, and while using standard open-source libraries?}

+In this paper, we propose \textbf{SafeMERGE}, a lightweight, post-fine-tuning framework that \emph{selectively merges} fine-tuned model layers with those from a safety-aligned model, but \emph{only} when they deviate from safe behavior.
+To identify such deviations, SafeMERGE measures the cosine similarity between layer activations and their projection onto a safety-aligned subspace, and merges only those layers that fall outside a similarity threshold. \refig{fig:safemerge_diagram} illustrates the general approach.
+With SafeMERGE, we specifically address practitioners who aim to restore safety after fine-tuning \emph{without requiring changes to their existing training pipeline}.
+The result is a simple but principled framework that integrates easily into standard workflows.

-We evaluate SafeMERGE on two widely used LLMs, Llama-2-7B-Chat \citep{touvron2023llama2openfoundation} and Qwen-2-7B-Instruct \citep{yang2024qwen2technicalreport}, across two benchmark tasks: GSM8K \citep{cobbe2021gsm8k} and PubMedQA \citep{jin2019pubmedqa}.
-We demonstrate that SafeMERGE significantly mitigates safety degradation after fine-tuning while preserving strong downstream task performance.
-Specifically, SafeMERGE achieves a better trade-off between utility and safety compared to existing baselines that similarly do not require custom fine-tuning or alignment.
-Additionally, we conduct several ablation studies to investigate key components, including different merging strategies, weighting schemes, and similarity thresholds.
+We evaluate SafeMERGE on four widely used LLMs: Llama-2-7B-Chat \citep{touvron2023llama2openfoundation}, Llama-3.1-8B-Instruct \citep{grattafiori2024llama3}, Qwen-2-7B-Instruct \citep{yang2024qwen2technicalreport}, and Qwen-2.5-7B-Instruct \citep{qwen2025qwen25technicalreport}.
+We fine-tune each model on two standard tasks in the main body, GSM8K \citep{cobbe2021gsm8k} and PubMedQA \citep{jin2019pubmedqa}, and further evaluate three out-of-distribution telecom tasks in the appendix.
+In our experiments, we demonstrate that SafeMERGE significantly reduces harmfulness while maintaining strong task performance, thereby achieving a better trade-off between utility and safety compared to existing baselines that similarly operate without custom fine-tuning algorithms.
+We further conduct several ablation studies to investigate key components, including different merging strategies, weighting schemes, and similarity thresholds.